This smoky vegan tempeh chili is loaded with black beans and chickpeas, and has one secret ingredient: dark chocolate.

 The key is to use a good quality chocolate with 70% cocoa content or higher.
 Lindt and Ghirardelli work perfectly and are easy to find – this is not a job for Hersheys.

-Prep the Tempeh: To start, crumble the tempeh with your hands into chickpea-sized bits.
-Place in a pot with water and a splash of soy sauce, and simmer until the liquid evaporates, ~8 minutes.
-(Steaming the tempeh in this flavored liquid reduces its inherent bitterness and helps it absorb the other flavors in this chili).
+Crumble the tempeh with your hands into small bits.
+Place in a pot with a splash of water and soy sauce, and simmer until the liquid evaporates, about 10 minutes.
+(Steaming tempeh in this flavored liquid reduces its inherent bitterness and helps it absorb the other flavors.)

-Add the Vegetables: Next, add some oil to the pot, along with the onions, carrots, and bell peppers, and some salt.
+Then add some oil to the pot, along with the onions, carrots, and bell peppers, and salt.
 Cook until the vegetables are soft and the tempeh is starting to brown, another ~8 minutes.
 Then stir in the garlic and spices, and cook for 30 seconds more.

-Add the Liquids: Add tomato sauce and stir to deglaze the pot (i.e. scrape up the brown stuck-on bits at the bottom of the pot).
-Add the beans and chickpeas, broth, and chocolate, cover with a lid, and bring to a boil.
+Add tomato sauce and stir to deglaze the pot (i.e. scrape up the brown stuck-on bits at the bottom of the pot).
+Then add the beans and chickpeas, broth, and chocolate, cover with a lid, and bring to a boil.
 Then reduce the heat to low and simmer with the lid ajar for 20 minutes.

 Homemade Tortilla Crisps = the Best Chili Topper